-Jo Delaney is Special Counsel in the Sydney office of Baker & McKenzie.
+Jo Delaney is Partner in the Sydney office of Baker McKenzie.
 She has 15 years of experience as counsel in complex cross-border disputes based in Sydney and London, most of which were resolved through international arbitration.
 Jo joined Baker & McKenzie in 2013, after spending the past 13 years developing her international arbitration expertise with the international arbitration team at Clifford Chance in London.

 Jo has extensive experience in commercial, construction and investment arbitrations under the ICC, LCIA, SIAC, AAA, UNCITRAL and ICSID arbitration rules.
 That experience covers a diverse range of industries, including energy, resources and infrastructure, general construction and telecommunications and information technology.
 Whilst Jo's experience covers various parts of the world, she has a particular interest in India and has been involved in a number of Indian-related arbitrations.